-- [RFC 3315] Dynamic Host Configuration Protocol for IPv6 (DHCPv6). - [RFC 3319] Dynamic Host Configuration Protocol (DHCPv6) Options for Session Initiation Protocol (SIP) Servers. - [RFC 3646] DNS Configuration options for Dynamic Host Configuration Protocol for IPv6 (DHCPv6). - [RFC 3633] IPv6 Prefix Options for Dynamic Host Configuration Protocol (DHCP) version 6. - [RFC 3736] Stateless Dynamic Host Configuration Protocol (DHCP) Service for IPv6. - [RFC 4075] Simple Network Time Protocol (SNTP) Configuration Option for DHCPv6. - [RFC 4242] Information Refresh Time Option for Dynamic Host Configuration Protocol for IPv6 (DHCPv6).
+- [RFC 3646] DNS Configuration options for Dynamic Host Configuration Protocol for IPv6 (DHCPv6). - [RFC 3633] IPv6 Prefix Options for Dynamic Host Configuration Protocol (DHCP) version 6. - [RFC 4075] Simple Network Time Protocol (SNTP) Configuration Option for DHCPv6. - [RFC 4242] Information Refresh Time Option for Dynamic Host Configuration Protocol for IPv6 (DHCPv6).

 The DHCPv6 server MUST be able to manage at least one IA_NA for each client, and at least one address in each IA_NA.
-The DHCPv6 server MUST be able to assign an address to a client constructed from the client's EUI-64 identifier.